alps-asd/alps-asd.github.io/manuals/1.0/en/semantic-terms.md

 5. Regarding domain-specific terms:
 - Define industry or business-specific terms as custom semantic descriptors
 - Naming convention: domainName + PropertyName (e.g., orderShippingStatus, medicalDiagnosisCode)
-- Recommended to build on Schema.org terms while making necessary extensions
+- It is recommended to build on Schema.org terms while making necessary extensions
 - When defining domain-specific terms, it's important to clearly document their meaning and usage

 ### Category Index